Picture credit: WHO/TDR/Andy Crump

-We examine the design and effects of these policy initiatives to determine their role in creating and promoting healthcare markets, and the implications for equity.
-This includes open access papers on the implementation of vouchers and cash transfers, and reviewing their effects.
-Together with Jasmine Gideon (Birkbeck), we recently published a critique and framework for gender analysis in the study of vouchers and public-private partnerships more widely (see blog here).
+We have examined the design and effects of these policy initiatives to determine their role in creating and promoting healthcare markets, and the implications for equity.
+This research has been funded by AusAID and the World Health Organization Department of Maternal, Newborn, Child and Adolescent Health, and includes articles on the implementation of vouchers and cash transfers, and reviewing their effects.
+Together with Jasmine Gideon (Birkbeck), we published a critique and framework for gender analysis in the study of vouchers and public-private partnerships more widely (see blog here).

-Hunter BM and SF Murray (2017) Demand-side financing for maternal and newborn health: what do we know about factors that affect implementation of cash transfers and voucher programmes?
+- Hunter BM and SF Murray (2017).
+Demand-side financing for maternal and newborn health: what do we know about factors that affect implementation of cash transfers and voucher programmes? (open access).
 BMC Pregnancy and Childbirth, 17:262

-Gideon J, Hunter BM, and SF Murray (2017) Public-private partnerships in sexual and reproductive healthcare provision: establishing a gender analysis.
+- Gideon J, Hunter BM, and SF Murray (2017).
+Public-private partnerships in sexual and reproductive healthcare provision: establishing a gender analysis (open access).
 Journal of International and Contemporary Social Policy, 33(2):166-180

-Hunter, BM, Harrison, S, Portela, A, and D Bick (2017) The effects of cash transfers and vouchers on the use and quality of maternity care services: A systematic review.
+- Hunter, BM, Harrison, S, Portela, A, and D Bick (2017).
+The effects of cash transfers and vouchers on the use and quality of maternity care services: A systematic review (open access).
 PLoS ONE 12(3): e0173068